bluelopes/TNI-NDR-2311311332/README.md

 the Graphs that are use to represent the stock value includes
 1) Closing price Graph
-2) Relative Strength Graph
+2) Relative Strength Index Graph
-3) Exponetial Moving Graph
+3) Exponetial Moving Average Graph

 Additionally, this project also include fundamental datas for the invertors to further improve their decision for investing into this stock